 6. Bonus Job – Blogging

 I’d be remiss if I didn’t mention blogging as another possibility to work from home and make a nice income.
 Blogging is great because it allows you the opportunity to make a decent income as well as a portfolio to get clients if you write or are a designer.

 You can make money blogging from affiliate advertising, sponsored campaigns, display advertising and many other avenues.
 It is important to keep in mind that just like any other job, blogging takes work and time.
 If you’re willing to put the effort in and have a voice, you can make good money blogging.

 I know it may seem impossible to make money blogging if you don’t have the technical know-how.
 Thankfully, that’s not the case.
 If you’re interested in starting a blog of your own you can set it up with a few simple clicks through Bluehost.

 I’ve been able to replace the income from my day job through blogging.
 So, it’s definitely possible to earn an income from a blog – just remember it takes time.
-That being said, my favorite way to make money blogging is through affiliate marketing.
-Affiliate marketing allows you to earn money when someone buys something from your site.
+You can make money blogging in a variety of ways from affiliate marketing to display advertising and much more.

 If running a blog doesn’t seem like something you want to do, you can still work online from home and make a good salary – through flipping retail products.
 Do you have an eye for a good deal?
 You can sell those items, for a profit, by using Amazon FBA.